filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### 2. Ceramic Network Integration

-With this milestone we delivers the ability to login into the app (LoginComponent) with Metamask.
-After the login the app loads the Profile of this user in the ProfileComponent.
-In case he has no existung Profile ProfileEditComponent shows up, which allows to create and persist a Profile in ceramic on **ipfs**.
+With this milestone we delivers the ability to log into the app through the LoginComponent with executes the login method from the IDX Framework and use Metamask as Signing Provider.
+After the login the app loads the Basic Profile from IDX.
+In case the user has no existung Profile, the ProfileEditComponent shows up as Modal allows to create and persist a Profile on IPFS through IDX and ceramic.

-We rely on the SDKs of IDX and Ceramic and use the Web3 Provider of Metamask.
-This allows us to fetch the Ethereum Address of the user, which is required for the OwnedNFTsComponent in order to fetch user owned NFTs.
+We rely on the SDKs of IDX, Ceramic,IPFS and the Metamask Web3 Provider in order to archieve our Web3 DID Login.
+This allows us to fetch the Ethereum Address of the user.
+Thereby we can load the user owned NFTs from the OpenSea API.

-Software:
+If a gallery is created or edited the gallery will be stored on IPFS through IDX and Ceramic.

+Stories:
-   - IDX/ Ceramic Login Functionality with Metamask
+   - Provide IDXLogin Functionality with Metamask, Ceramic and IPFS
-   - Extended NFT Gallery Schema, based on Ceramic Gallery Schema
-   - Storage of Galleries in Ceramic Network with Extended NFT Gallery Schema
+   - Provide Extended NFT Gallery Schema for Ceramic Network
+   - Store Galleries after creation or edit in IPFS

 Dev Team (Pair): Frank + Rene
 Timeline: 2 weeks, August 2nd - August 14th